Barcelona is a well-known destination for travelers who wish to have a good mix of fun and culture in a modern setting.

 Knitted in this unmistakable urban fabric you will some unusual and well-known buildings of a single architect named Antoni Gaudí.
 His unique approach to the Art Nouveau movement generated some of the most creative buildings you will see in this Spanish region known as Cataluña.

 Even if you don’t know anything about architecture or Gaudí, when you walk the streets of Barcelona you will intuitively be able to identify a Gaudí building –they are unmistakable.
 So, if you’re interested in experiencing an unusual Barcelona, you should take a look at 10 of the most important buildings designed by Gaudí:

 1. Casa Vicens

 This is Gaudí’s first important building.
-Built between 1883 and 1888, Casa Vicens is an imaginative residential project made for a rich family that owned a ceramic factory.
-This is clearly reflected in the “trencadis” façade that contains a big variety of ceramic decorations.
-You can also see some Islamic architecture influences in its façade and in some of its rooms.
+Built between 1883 and 1888, Casa Vicens is an imaginative residential project made for a wealthy family that owned a ceramic factory.
+This is clearly reflected in the “trencadis” façade that contains a significant variety of ceramic decorations.
+You can also see some Islamic architecture influences in its façade and some of its rooms.

 2. La Pedrera

 This is one of Gaudí’s main residential buildings and one of the most imaginative houses in the history of architecture.
 This building is more sculpture than a building.
 The façade is a varied and harmonious mass of undulating stone that, along with its forged iron balconies, explores the irregularities of the natural world.
 UNESCO recognized this building as World Heritage in 1984.

 3. Parc Güell